 Are you wanting to have a birds-eye view of the French Riviera coast and mountains?
 Than why not visit some of the beautiful hilltop villages or villages perches – where in some cases you can be as high as 1,500 meters above sea level.
 The Alpes-Maritimes department in south-east of France, which includes the Côte d’Azur, is home to several hundred medieval hilltop villages and fortified towns.
 Most villages emerged during the 12th and 13th centuries, and what they all have in common is that they were built in strategic locations, to protect themselves from invasion, often on rocky cliff faces making it hard to access and easy to defend.
 They each have a center point, the church and a bell-tower, with the curvy cobbled alleyways winding down from there.
 You may also find large archways and tunnels, that presumably would have provided some shelter to the outdoor elements.
 Many still have a castle, or ruins of a castle, nearby.
 Needless to say, it is breathtaking.

 Knowing which ones to visit, especially when you only have a limited number of days, is important.
-Our home base was Nice, so, here is my recommendation of the top 5 hilltop villages you should visit in this area.
+Our home base for a week was Nice, and we put a lot of kilometers on our convertible Fiat visiting so many wonderful places, so here is my recommendation of the top 5 hilltop villages you should visit in this area.